Fr4cK5/spear/README.md

 - Spear will try to decode two different files based on if they exist or not
     1. `config.json` Your config
     1. `config_default.json` Fallback default config
+        - If the fallback config is loaded, you'll get a message telling you

 If both the files don't exist, the process will exit with an error.